-In our experiences working with teams around the world, in different industries, with different goals, we’ve found one thing to be true: A Center of Excellence, or “CoE”, is essential for the sustainable adoption of not only our product, but of a continuously maturing Kanban practice.
+In our experiences working with teams around the world, in different industries, with different goals, we’ve found one thing to be true: Developing a Community of Practice is essential for the sustainable adoption of not only our product, but of a continuously maturing Kanban initiative.

-This isn’t a new concept; you might have played the role of “Center of Excellence” in your team or department without realizing it.
-Often, the CoE will form organically, out of a desire to sustainably implement and practice Lean and Kanban consistently across a team, department, or organization.
-If you’re new to the concept, keep reading to learn why we strongly advocate for Centers of Excellence as part of an effective Lean and Kanban implementation.
+This isn’t a new concept; you might have played the role of “Community of Practice” in your team or department without realizing it.
+Often, the community will form organically, out of a desire to sustainably implement and practice Lean and Kanban consistently across a team, department, or organization.
+If you’re new to the concept, keep reading to learn why we strongly advocate for Communities of Practice as part of an effective Lean and Kanban implementation.

 The technology world is changing fast, faster than ever.
 A few years ago, we thought that only the Amazons or Facebooks of this world would be able to do continuous delivery.
 Now, the phenomenon is getting traction, starting to become mainstream and before we know it, it will be commoditized.
 Everybody will do it.